Cloud Computing Connection Profiles

 Determines one of the following authentication methods:

-• AWS Role: Authenticates based on an IAM role, which removes the need to provide additional credentials.
+• AWS IAM Role: Authenticates with an AWS IAM role from within the AWS infrastructure, which removes the need to provide additional credentials.

 EC2 Access Key